-Also, lenders use their borrowers’ bank accounts to transfer their loan amounts.
+In addition, lenders use their borrowers’ bank accounts to transfer their loan proceeds.
 It’s a faster, simpler, and more secure disbursement process than issuing a check or asking customers to personally claim the funds.

-However, your choices are limited to short-term loans with small amounts.
-Longer-term loans, which allow flexibility in terms of the repayment period, are harder to come by if you’re looking specifically for those that don’t require a bank account.
+Yes, you can get cash loans without bank accounts needed.
+However, your choices are limited to short-term loans with smaller loanable amounts.
+Longer-term loans, which allow flexibility in terms of repayment periods, are harder to come by.

-For borrowers without bank accounts, lenders usually ask for more details and documents so that they can verify income and evaluate their capacity to pay back their loans.
+For borrowers without bank accounts, lenders usually ask for more requirements to verify income and evaluate their capacity to pay back their loans.

-There’s another catch when you apply for a loan without a bank account: either you’ll be required to put up collateral or be slapped with higher interest rates and other fees than borrowers with bank accounts.
-The short repayment terms make it doubly harder to pay off such a type of loan.
+There’s another catch when you apply for no bank account loans.
+You'll either be required to put up collateral or get slapped with higher interest rates and fees.
+The shorter repayment terms also make it doubly hard to pay off such a type of loan.

-It’s easy to open a bank account nowadays (as long as you have at least two valid IDs and proof of residence).
-If your concern is lack of money, know that there are bank accounts with low initial deposit (starting at PHP 100) and zero and low maintaining balance.
+If your concern is lack of money, there are bank accounts with low initial deposits (starting at PHP 100) and zero or low maintaining balance.

 Filipinos who don’t have a bank account (due to trust issues with banks and other reasons) have three types of lenders they can approach to borrow money: pawnshops, private or online lenders, and 5-6 lenders.

-Pawnshops won’t ask for your bank account or any bank-related document when you go there for pawn loans.
+Pawnshops won’t ask for your bank account or any bank-related document when you get a pawn loan.
 They don’t even care about your income, credit history, and loan purpose.
 As long as you have a valuable item to pawn, a pawnshop can lend you money for a short period.